Vítor Martins (football manager)

-Vítor Emanuel Vieira Martins (born 1 June 1985) is a Portuguese football manager who is in charge of Torreense in Liga Portugal 2.
+Vítor Emanuel Vieira Martins (born 1 June 1985) is a Portuguese football manager in charge of Liga Portugal 2 club Chaves.
 He had his first job as a senior head coach with Leixões in 2022, and has also led Académico, Feirense and Torreense in the second division.

 Career

 Early career

 Born in Porto, Martins began his career as a scout and analyst at FC Porto, before moving to G.D.
 Chaves as assistant to former Porto manager Luís Castro in 2017.
-He then followed his mentor in the same role at Vitória de Guimarães and FC Porto B. On 27 September 2020, he was sent off for the latter in a 2–1 loss at F.C.
+He then followed his mentor in the same role at Vitória de Guimarães, and worked under the same capacity with Rui Barros at FC Porto B. On 27 September 2020, he was sent off for the latter in a 2–1 loss at F.C.
 Penafiel for taking an aggressive tone with the fourth official, and was fined €1,785.

 Leixões and Académico

 In 2021–22, Martins was the manager of Leixões S.C. under-23 team, before being appointed in charge of the first team at its conclusion.
 His debut on 8 August 2022 on the first day of the Liga Portugal 2 season was a goalless draw away to Penafiel, with his team having played over half the match after the sending-off of Evrard Zag; they went unbeaten for the first four games and kept three clean sheets.

 Having finished one place above the relegation play-offs with the team from Matosinhos, Martins left on 20 June 2023 for fellow second-tier club Académico de Viseu F.C. on a two-year deal.
 He left by mutual consent on 23 October, having been eliminated from the Taça de Portugal and Taça da Liga, while having seven points from as many games in the league, being in 13th place.